nert-nlp/cgel/all-examples/README.md

 Many such entries have substructure—multiple sentential or phrasal items, with or without subnumbers: `i`, `ia`, etc.
 Examples presented inline in body paragraphs are not included.

 Formatting of example text is retained as HTML (with some custom tags).
 Linguistic material is italicized (typically within `<em>`...`</em>` tags; double-underlined material indicated with `<double-u>` is also italicized).
-Different kinds of emphasis and subscripts are also present, as well as metalinguistic markings like acceptability judgments (`*` for ungrammatical, etc.), square brackets for constituent structure, slashes for alternatives, and parentheses for optional material.
+Different kinds of emphasis and subscripts are also present, as well as metalinguistic markings like acceptability judgments (`*` for ungrammatical, etc.), square brackets for constituent structure, slashes for alternatives, parentheses for optional material, and `A:` and `B:` for interlocutors in multi-turn dialogues.
 See the [explanation of notation](notation.png).

 The presentation of examples often includes descriptive categories ("tags") before or after linguistic material.
 The YAML data includes these as `<preTag>` and `<postTag>` entries.